Are Kitchen Corner Cabinets A Good Idea?

 - Even the best corner organizers are less convenient storage than regular cabinets

-- Can mean sacrificing storage in other cabinet in the kitchen
+- Can mean sacrificing storage in other cabinets in the kitchen

 Kitchen Corner Cabinet Options

-Depending on the cabient company you choose they will have anywhere from just a few corner cabient option to more than a dozen.
-Lower cost cabinet lines usually offer fewer choices.
-Our main cabient line, Bellmont Cabinets, has a wide selection of corner cabinet and organzier options.
+Depending on the cabinet company you choose they will have anywhere from just a few corner cabinet options to more than a dozen.
+Lower-cost cabinet lines usually offer fewer choices.
+Our main cabinet line, Bellmont Cabinets, has a wide selection of corner cabinets and organizer options.

 4 Types of Corner Cabinet

 Basic corner cabinets, without any organizers, are the least expensive option.
-There are 3 basic types of corner cabinet for both upper and lower cabinets.
+There are 3 basic types of corner cabinets for both upper and lower cabinets.